 Suspension from lessons should not be viewed as a 'soft' option and easy alternative to external exclusion.
-Suspension from lessons ensures that pupils have to tackle work, do not fall behind and have to meet targets.
+Suspension from lessons ensures that students have to tackle work, do not fall behind and have to meet targets.

-In addition, where a pupil has assaulted or persistently bullied another pupil, the school will also consider restorative approaches and/or class moves, including moves of year half where appropriate, alongside other sanctions.
+In addition, where a student has assaulted or persistently bullied another student, the school will also consider restorative approaches and/or class moves, including moves of year half where appropriate, alongside other sanctions.

-If a pupil accumulates three sanctions in any half-term they will be placed on whole school report
+If a student accumulates three sanctions in any half-term they will be placed on whole school report

-A pupil will always start a lesson with a 'clean slate'.
+A student will always start a lesson with a 'clean slate'.
 Restoring the working relationship and placing the emphasis back onto rewarding their positive behaviour is important.
 Any unacceptable behaviour from the last lesson should have been dealt with at that time.
 However, this does not mean that any strategy that has been put in place to support behaviour is ignored.
-For example, if a member of staff has moved a pupil within the room then they remain in that seat for as many lessons as the member of staff deems necessary.
-There may also be a need for a restorative meeting between staff and pupils if deemed necessary to assist in building positive relationships.
+For example, if a member of staff has moved a student within the room then they remain in that seat for as many lessons as the member of staff deems necessary.
+There may also be a need for a restorative meeting between staff and students if deemed necessary.